-These metric values are necessary to compare with the astrophysical observations of the motion of material particles and that of massless photon particles through the bending of light \citep{will93,will06}.
-In fact, through the observations of the rotation curves of galaxies and the Tully-Fisher relation, and the details of the gravitational lensing in individual, groups and clusters of galaxies, \citet{mendoza13} fixed the unknown potentials \( \phi \) and \( \psi \) of the theory.
+These metric values are necessary to compare with the astrophysical observations of motion of material particles and that of photons through gravitational lensing \citep{will93,will06}.
+In fact, through the observations of the rotation curves of galaxies and the Tully-Fisher relation, and the details of the gravitational lensing in individual, groups and clusters of galaxies, \citet{mendoza13} fixed the unknown potentials $\phi$ and $\psi$ of the theory.

-In this paper, we develop perturbations of the relativistic extended model \( f(\chi) = \chi^{3/2} \) up to the fourth order in the time component \(g_{00}^{(4)}\), corresponding to the next order of approximation to describe the motion of massive particles\citep{will93}.
+In this paper, we develop perturbations of the relativistic extended model $f(\chi) = \chi^{3/2}$ up to the fourth order in the time-time metric component, $g_{00}^{(4)}$, corresponding to the next order of approximation to describe the motion of massive particles \citep{will93}.
 In this case, the metric components can be written as

 In other words, the metric is written up to the fourth order in the time component and up to the second order in the radial one.
 The contravariant metric components of the previous set of equations are given by